Mad Monster Party?: Plot

 Scientist Baron Boris von Frankenstein achieves his ultimate ambition, the secret of total destruction.
 Having perfected and tested the formula, he sends out messenger bats carrying invitations to summon all monsters to the Isle of Evil in the Caribbean Sea.
 The Baron intends to inform them of his discovery and also to reveal his imminent retirement as head of the Worldwide Organization of Monsters.

 Besides his Monster (sometimes referred to as "Fang") and the Monster's more intelligent mate who reside on the Isle of Evil with Boris, the invitees include Count Dracula, the Mummy, Quasimodo (referred to as "The Hunchback of Notre-Dame"), the Werewolf, The Invisible Man, Dr. Jekyll and Mr. Hyde, and the Creature from the Black Lagoon (referred to as simply "The Creature").

 Frankenstein's beautiful assistant Francesca confirms that all invitations have been delivered and inquires about one of the addressees, a Felix Flanken.
 Frankenstein explains that Felix is his nephew and successor in the monster business.
 This displeases Francesca, who covets the role for herself.
 She asks why there was no invitation for "It".
 Boris replies that "It" was not invited since "It" can be a crushing bore, explaining that "It" even crushed the island's wild boars in his bare hands the last time "It" was invited.

 Felix Flanken is a drug store pharmacist somewhere in the United States.
 Incompetent and asthmatic but good-natured, he is a constant burden on the drug store's greedy owner Mr. Kronkite.
 A mailman arrives with Felix's invitation and he joyously accepts.
 He boards a freighter headed for the Isle alongside the other monsters.
 The ship's crew are wary of the unusual passengers.

-Frankenstein has his zombie butler Yetch, Chef Mafia Machiavelli, and the zombie bellhops and servants make preparations for the upcoming party while patrolling the Isle to ensure that "It" does not arrive uninvited.
+Frankenstein has his zombie butler Yetch, Chef Mafia Machiavelli, and the zombie bellhops make preparations for the upcoming party while having some zombies patrol the Isle to ensure that "It" does not arrive uninvited.
 The monsters begin to arrive on the freighter that Felix is also traveling on.
 During dinner, Frankenstein shows them the formula which he will demonstrate the next day while naming his successor.
 Francesca secretly meets with Dracula to inform him about Felix, promising to share Frankenstein's secrets when she becomes the successor if Dracula were to get rid of Felix.
 When they catch the Monster's Mate eavesdropping, she and Francesca begin to cat-fight while the other monsters have an all out food fight.